Five-a-side football

 Five-a-side football is a version of minifootball, in which each team fields five players (four outfield players and a goalkeeper).
-Other differences from football include a smaller pitch, smaller goals, and a reduced game duration.
+Other differences from association football include a smaller pitch, smaller goals, and a reduced game duration.
 Matches are played indoors, or outdoors on artificial grass pitches that may be enclosed within a barrier or "cage" to prevent the ball from leaving the playing area and keep the game constantly flowing.

+Five-a-side football is an informal, small-sided game with flexible rules, often determined before play begins.
+The penalty area is semi-circular and only the goalkeeper can touch the ball within it.
+There are no offside rules, headers are allowed, and yellow and red cards work similarly to traditional 11-a-side football.
+Players must wear shin guards and are prohibited from wearing metal studded boots.

+Variations of five-a-side football include futsal, indoor soccer, jorkyball, beach soccer, six-a-side football, and seven-a-side football, each with their own unique rules and pitch dimensions.
+SUB football is a seven-a-side variation mainly played in Australia and New Zealand.
+There is also blind football, played by athletes with visual impairments.

+Five-a-side football is quite popular among youth organizations in the US, and some teams have secured sponsorship deals worth thousands of pounds.
+Governing bodies like the World Minifootball Federation, International Socca Federation, and JFA7 promote small-sided football competitions and unite national associations.

 Rules

 The penalty area is significantly different from football: it is semi-circular in shape, only the goalkeeper is allowed to touch the ball within it, and they may or may not be allowed out.

 Goalkeepers are only allowed to give the ball out to another player through hands.
 The goalkeeper may only kick the ball to effect a save.